R0b0To/VaultExplorer/README.md

 - Full **AES-256-XTS** decryption and encryption matching the VeraCrypt/LUKS standard
 - Additional ciphers and cascades: **Serpent**, **Twofish**, **Camellia**, and **Kuznyechik**, plus the cascaded combinations VeraCrypt supports — AES-Twofish, Serpent-AES, Twofish-Serpent, AES-Twofish-Serpent, Serpent-Twofish-AES, Camellia-Kuznyechik, Camellia-Serpent, Kuznyechik-AES, Kuznyechik-Serpent-Camellia, Kuznyechik-Twofish (15 cipher/cascade combinations in total)
 - Multiple key-derivation options: PBKDF2 with **SHA-512**, SHA-256, Whirlpool, Streebog, or BLAKE2s-256, plus the memory-hard **Argon2id** KDF used by newer VeraCrypt volumes
-- LUKS1 and LUKS2 volumes are supported with AES/Serpent/Twofish in `xts-plain64` mode, PBKDF2 or Argon2id/Argon2i keyslot KDFs, and standard AF-splitting keyslot recovery — including LUKS2's per-segment sector size and IV-tweak offset
+- LUKS1 and LUKS2 volumes are supported with AES, Serpent, Twofish, Camellia, or Kuznyechik in `xts-plain64` mode, PBKDF2 or Argon2id/Argon2i keyslot KDFs, and standard AF-splitting keyslot recovery — including LUKS2's per-segment sector size and IV-tweak offset
 - **Auto-detect mode** tries every cipher/hash combination in parallel when the algorithm isn't known, with a live "trying combination X of Y" progress indicator and the ability to cancel mid-search
 - Once a container has been unlocked, its matched cipher/hash is remembered so the next unlock skips straight to the right combination
 - **Keyfile support** — mix one or more files into the password using VeraCrypt's own pool-mixing algorithm for VeraCrypt volumes (including keyfile-only, passwordless volumes), or supply a keyfile as a direct passphrase replacement for LUKS volumes, matching `cryptsetup --key-file` semantics